riccardo-bernardini/protypo/doc/Blueprints/interpreter.md

 ```
 In the first case the simple handler obtained by evaluating the name `foo.bar(2).zip` is queried for a value; in the second case the handler is used to write a value in `foo.bar(2).zip` (assuming that the simple handler is read-write).

+Actually, we can make that the evaluation of a name can be both a handler or a scalar.
+This means that in case of read-only *scalar* value we do not need a read-only handler since we can return directly the value.
+Of course, a scalar (nor a simple handler) cannot be used further in name evaluations, nor as LHS of an assignment.